ple1n/awesome/philosophy2.md

 Praise the outlier.
 The one Chinese who goes against his own race with critique hasher than outsiders.
 The one man who is different from the norm of his gender.
 And most importantly how he then goes agaisnt the norm of "the queer community" he used to, or you think he would, belong to.

 The outliers may become regonized, occasionally, rising to the status of "the minority".
 They stopped being outliers the moment that happens.
 Yet, the outliers continue to exist.
 You become the outlier when you disagree with "the minority".
 There is never any recognition of the outlier in the current way the society think about things, because the minority is recognized due to their political status, not as an inherent element of thought.

-The dialectic is almost shaped by a constant _betrayals_ of communities.

-- I betrayed my own race or nation, marked by the sharp criticism which many of the nationals see me as dissident.
-- I betrayed various online communities such as those who shared my same criticism of the nation and race, due to differing views.
-- I betrayed 'queer communities' or things of this kind that I do not want to name more.

-The outliers shall not fear betraying communities.
-They stand with nothing but the dialectic motion itself, whom I consider a physical embodiment of the dialectics.
-The problem with many current problems in politics is the problem of minority.
-The current social-dynamics can not handle a constant movement of thought process, or in other words, the consensus moves too slowly to follow the dialectic.
-Despite that I find the idea of 'minority' and 'legistlating laws to protect them or such regular legal process' an orthogonal solution to the very problem.
-People are often educated to recognize the minority, but not the constant existence of different kinds of outliers.

 Outliers have no homeland.
 Nor are outliers affilated with anything.
 Just as how absurd and crudely rational the modern conception of nation-states and borders are.

-The mechanism of market is not that different from the institutions of state, regarding to its treatment of outliers.
+The iron law of markets penalize the outliers,

 ## The masses adapt their morals when the outliers are in power